 The AASLD Foundation Memorial Travel Award Program was created to provide donors an opportunity to support young investigators while also honoring the legacy of colleagues, family, and friends, in memoriam by establishing a distinct travel award.
 These awards are bestowed upon highly-meritorious abstracts submitted for consideration of an Abstract Travel Award.
 You do not need to submit a separate application – all Abstract Travel Award applicants that also meet the criteria for a given Memorial Travel Award will be considered.

 Learn more about, or how to establish, Memorial Travel Awards.

 For more information about Abstract Awards or reimbursement policies, send an email to firstname.lastname@example.org.

-The following policies apply to all travel awards.
+The following policies apply to all abstract awards.

 - The recipient is responsible for providing the appropriate supporting tax documents.

 - The disbursement of all funds will comply with all Internal Revenue Code requirements and any other applicable federal or state law.

 - No funds will be distributed prior to the conclusion of the meeting.

 - No funds will be distributed if all meeting participation requirements are not met.

 - The recipient is responsible for presentation of the abstract.
 If anyone other than the named recipient presents the abstract for oral presentations, the award and award funding will be forfeited.